-ArchiMate is The Open Group's open and independent modelling language for enterprise architecture, supported by different tool vendors and consulting firms.
-ArchiMate provides instruments to support enterprise architects in describing, analyzing and visualizing the relationships among business domains in an unambiguous way.
-Well-established disciplines like civil engineering or building and construction use internationally accepted standards for describing their designs.
+ArchiMate is The Open Group‘s open and independent modelling language for enterprise architecture, supported by different tool vendors and consulting firms.
+ArchiMate provides instruments to support enterprise architects in describing, analyzing and visualizing the relationships among different architecture domains in an unambiguous way, similar to those well-established disciplines like civil engineering or building and construction using internationally accepted standards for describing their designs.

 ArchiMate is a modelling technique (“language”) for describing enterprise architectures.
 It presents a clear set of concepts within and relationships between architecture domains, and offers a simple and uniform structure for describing the contents of these domains.
 Just like an architectural drawing in classical building architecture describes the various aspects of the construction and use of a building,

 ArchiMate offers a common language for describing the construction and operation of:

 - Information flows

 This insight helps stakeholders to design, assess, and communicate the consequences of decisions and changes within and between these business domains.

 |Visual Paradigm Enterprise Edition is a certified ArchiMate 3 enterprise architecture tool.
 It supports all ArcihMate 3 vocabulary, notation, syntax, and semantics.